 The League of Women Voters, a non-partisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

-Click on the link below for a copy of the annual meeting report.
+Click on the link below for a downloadable file of this interesting and engaging history.

 Click on the link below to be directed to the LWVMN Action Alerts